derekschultz/lol-dfs-optimizer/docs/STACK_PLUS_INTEGRATION.md

 ## Overview

-Stack+ is a proprietary rating system that evaluates the historical performance of team stack combinations in DFS contests.
-This document outlines the integration of Stack+ ratings into the LoL DFS Optimizer to improve team synergy evaluation and stack selection while preserving individual player projection integrity.
+Stack+ is a proprietary rating system that evaluates team performance in League of Legends matches and their corresponding fantasy scoring patterns.
+This document outlines the integration of Stack+ ratings into the LoL DFS Optimizer to improve team stack evaluation based on match outcome scenarios.

 ## Core Principle

-**Stack+ enhances team synergy evaluation only - individual player projections remain unchanged.**
+**Stack+ enhances team synergy evaluation based on match outcomes - individual player projections remain unchanged.**

 Player projections already factor in individual performance.
-Stack+ provides additional insight into how well players perform together as a team unit, capturing chemistry and coordination effects that individual projections cannot measure.
+Stack+ provides additional insight into how teams perform in different match scenarios (sweeps vs competitive series), capturing the fantasy scoring patterns that emerge from different game states.

 ## Understanding Stack+ Ratings

-### Rating Scale
-- **Elite Tier (200+)**: Exceptional team synergy (e.g., T1: 205.68)
-- **Strong Tier (100-199)**: Above-average team coordination (e.g., HLE: 145.46)
-- **Average Tier (10-99)**: Standard team performance (e.g., DK: 12.51)
-- **Below Average (0-9)**: Poor team synergy (e.g., DNF: 9.65)

 ### Rating Components
-- **Stack+**: Overall team synergy rating
+- **Stack+**: Overall team performance rating across all match outcomes
-- **Stack+ All Wins**: Team performance in winning lineups
+- **Stack+ All Wins**: Team performance when winning all games (2-0 in Bo3, 3-0 in Bo5)
-- **Stack+ All Losses**: Team performance in losing lineups
+- **Stack+ All Losses**: Team performance when losing all games (0-2 in Bo3, 0-3 in Bo5)

-- **Win/Loss Differential**: Indicates team consistency and reliability
+### Match Outcome Context
+In League of Legends, match outcomes significantly impact fantasy scoring:
+- **Sweeps (2-0, 3-0)**: Often produce higher fantasy scores due to:
+  - Shorter game times leading to higher kills per minute
+  - Snowball victories with stat padding
+  - Clean games with bonus objectives
+- **Getting Swept (0-2, 0-3)**: Typically results in very low fantasy scores
+- **Competitive Series**: More balanced scoring but less upside

+### Example Ratings
+- **T1**: Stack+ 205.68, All Wins 211.60, All Losses 3.18
+  - Elite performance when sweeping opponents
+  - Minimal fantasy value when swept
+- **DK**: Stack+ 12.51, All Wins 195.51, All Losses 2.70
+  - Strong sweep potential despite lower base rating
+  - Also collapses when swept

 ## Implementation Strategy